Marcosterlo/Distributed_project/README.md

 ```sh
 roslaunch dist_project init.launch
 ```
-It will also open a window containing the point of view of the camera of one of the unicycles
+It will also open a window containing the point of view of the camera of one of the unicycles and a open source software called plotjuggler.
+See `plotjuggler` folder for further instructions